 How is your grip strength?
 If you suffer from arthritis or any other condition that may affect your hand strength, opt for an electric opener, or look for a can (or jar) opener with longer handles; they provide better leverage and ultimately require less effort.

 What's your budget?
 Expect to spend $25 or more for a good electric can opener.
-A good, traditional top-cut manual can opener can be found for less than $10, but side-cut manual can openers cost more.
+A good, traditional top-cut manual can opener can be found for $10, but side-cut manual can openers cost more.